Do Go On - 400 - The Millennium Dome Heist

 It really was.

-We did the party and everything last night.
+We did the party and everything last time.

 Yeah, sucked in.

-into it it was a great time then we had some.
+Then we had some cakes.
+Yeah.
 Look, so much of being a DJ is obviously the music, of course,

 It really, I think it unlocked something in me.

-And I reckon you're right about the vibe setting
+Oh man, you were so good at that and I reckon you're right about the vibe setting because

 Wow.